paulapaysan/album-cover/README.md

 ### MOCKUP.jpg
 Pharrell did provide us with some specs for the design of the album, found in `MOCKUP.jpg`.
 In industry, frontend developers are typically given specs just like this from the product team and then asked to write the code to make a website look just like the spec.
 Today, you're the developers and Pharrell is the product team.

-You can view `MOCKUP.jpg` by using the file navigator in Nitrous and double clicking on the file name.
+You can view `MOCKUP.jpg` by using the file navigator and double clicking on the file name.

 ### SOURCE.md